cardpay/magento-plugin/README.md

 ![](readme_images/credentials.png)

-4. With your credentials filled in, you need to enable payment methods in Magento plugin. (for now it's Credit Card and Boleto)
+4. With your credentials filled in, you need to enable payment methods in Magento plugin.
+(Credit Card and Boleto)
  * First, access the methods you want to enable by Unlimint support (it's a part of merchant onboarding process - see [here](https://www.unlimint.com/integration/))

 4.1.
 To enable payments via **Credit Card** do the following steps: